-178. The BSA repeatedly displayed the same deliberate blindness; the unwillingness to either discuss or make findings regarding such critical facts was apparently deliberate in that opponents, including counsel for Petitioners, repeatedly asked that the BSA inquire as to important facts.
+The BSA repeatedly displayed the same deliberate blindness as the zoning board displayed in Westchester Day School; the unwillingness to either discuss or make findings regarding such critical facts was apparently deliberate in that opponents, including counsel for Petitioners, repeatedly asked that the BSA inquire as to important facts.
 By not asking critical questions, the BSA shaped the record.
 The BSA could then claim to ignore any and all conflicting evidence from opponents.
 If the BSA had asked and required answers to inconvenient questions, then the BSA would not have been able to ignore as easily the facts disclosed in the answers to the questions.